jansony1/tidb-on-k8s-cn/README.md

 ## Delete resources

-If your pv is retained, after the scale down, you may need to delete the released pv manually by running the following command.
+If your pvReclaimPolicy is retained, after the scale down, you may need to delete the released pv manually by running the following command.

   ```
   kubectl delete pv pvc-2eb80d98-bd7XXXc1ae  -n tidbtest